 The hours you spend working while not getting paid are hours you could spend working for another client and getting paid.
 You're not a full-time employee with the luxury of always getting paid no matter how much or how little you work.
 Your time is your business.
 You must set boundaries in order to keep your sanity, maximize your profits, and stay happy.
 I now use an out of office notification when I'm unavailable to contract or I'm pushing my hourly limit.

 Once you start contracting at a particular firm, you will inevitably receive a lot more inquiries from other firms in the same space.
-If you do good enough work, people will take notice through word of mouth, meetups, through your online profile on LinkedIn.
-Go to all happy hour functions.
+If you do good enough work, people will take notice.
+They will learn about you through word of mouth, meetups, through your online profile on LinkedIn.
+Go to all happy hour functions when they are allowed again.
 Attend client events when you can.
 Never stop networking at meetups.
 There's this virtuous FOMO effect where other companies want to also hire you once they see what you're up to.

-5) Know your worth.
 Before highlighting your rate, do as much market research as possible beforehand.
 It's an unnatural feeling to charge by the hour, day, or week if you're used to getting paid based on an annual salary.
 My sense is many contractors undercharge what they are truly worth.

 After you do your market research on how much you can charge, you must do an honest self-assessment on your experience and the value you can provide.
 The market will tell you whether you are charging too much when nobody responds, or too little, when your inbox gets flooded.

 Never speak ill of your clients.
 Always be grateful for the opportunities you've had.
 Whatever field of work you're in, know that the circle is very small.
 Everybody knows everybody, or is at most three degrees of separation away.
 People also seem to change jobs every three years on average nowadays.
 You never know where someone might end up.

 I had a disappointing experience after I sent my good-bye e-mail to a team of writers I hired for a client.
 Only two out of five responded with a “best of luck” or a “thank you for getting me onboard.”
 Guess who I recommended management keep after I left?
 You got it.
 The appreciative ones.
 Always be thankful because there are plenty of people out there with less, or who want your same opportunities.

 When I was working a day job, I thought being a contractor was a risky proposition because I wasn't confident in what I had to offer.
 As a result, I wondered how I'd pay for health care, earn a steady paycheck, and save a good amount for retirement.

 If you're able to properly network and manage your time, you can earn a lot more as a contractor than if you were a full-time employee.
 You've also got maximum flexibility to work on all sorts of jobs.

-The #1 way I've been able to consistently get contracting work is by having this website.
+The #1 way I've been able to consistently get independent contractor work is by having this website.
 My financial technology clients all found me through Financial Samurai and liked the quality of my writing enough to hire me in their content marketing departments or as an affiliate consulting.
 Your website can be about anything you are passionate about, which will inevitably attract you to more of the right clientele.

 Starting Financial Samurai in 2009 was the best thing I could ever have done.
-Never in my wildest dreams did I imagine making enough online to not have to work a day job three years after I started.
-Below is a real income statement of a professional blogger who makes $150,000 a year from his website after four years, but earns another $180,000+ a year from consulting gigs all thanks to his site!
+Never in my wildest dreams did I imagine making enough online to not have to work a day job just three years after I started.
+If I want to make more income in retirement, I can simply reach out to my network and let them know I'm available as an independent contractor.